Your product page is the revenue driver on your online store.

 This means that up-and-to-the-left is your money spot: that's where our eyeballs at first land.

-This reading pattern is foundational to web design.
+This reading pattern is foundational to all web design, including your product page design.
 Since location matters, you want to place important elements where you're confident shoppers will see them.

-Which sections should you include on your product page?
+Which sections should you include on your page?

 The product details, of course—but what should be in there?
 What else should be on the screen?

-In this chapter, you'll learn what the standard components of a product page are and how to get the most use out of each.
+In this chapter we focus on best practices.
+You'll learn what the standard components of a product page design are and how to get the most use out of each.

 Section 1: Product Details (Above the Fold)

-The product details consist of the product image, any relevant information about the product, and an add to cart button.
+The best product details sections consist of the product image, any relevant product information, and an add to cart button.

 Notice a few key conventions: